This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a medium-sized mixing bowl, combine the butter and sugar.
-Use a hand mixer on medium speed to cream them together for about 1 minute.
+• In a medium bowl, beat the butter and sugar with a hand mixer on medium speed for about 1 minute, until creamy.

-• Add the egg, lemon juice, and lemon zest to the butter and sugar mixture.
+• Add the egg, lemon juice, and lemon zest.
 Mix until smooth.

 • In a separate bowl, whisk together the flour, baking powder, and salt.

-• Gradually add the dry ingredients to the creamed mixture, mixing on low speed until just combined.
-Be careful not to overmix.
-Then, add the milk and mix until smooth.
+• Add the dry ingredients to the wet mixture and mix on low speed until just combined.
+Add the milk and mix until smooth.

-• Pour the batter into the greased baking dish, spreading it evenly.
-Place the dish on a rimmed baking sheet to catch any spills.
+• Pour the batter into the prepared dish and spread it evenly.
+Place the dish on a rimmed baking sheet.

-• Bake for 30-35 minutes, or until the top turns golden and a toothpick inserted into the center comes out clean.
-Allow the cake to cool completely.
+• Bake for 30 to 35 minutes, or until golden and a toothpick inserted in the center comes out clean.
+Let the cake cool completely.

-• While the cake is cooling, make the lemon glaze: In a small bowl, whisk together the powdered sugar and lemon juice until smooth and free of lumps.
+• While the cake cools, make the glaze: Whisk together the powdered sugar and lemon juice in a small bowl until smooth.

 • Drizzle the glaze over the cake.